mohamedali559/micromouse/README.md

 ## Component Selection

-### Microcontroller: STM32F405
+### Microcontroller: STM32F401RCT6

 When developing high-speed micro mice, the choice of microcontroller plays a critical role.
 It's essential to opt for a high-performance microcontroller that also offers sufficient memory capabilities.
-In our project, we have carefully considered these factors and selected the STM32F405 microcontroller from the STM32 variations.
-This microcontroller falls within the STM32F2, STM32F4, and STM32F7 families, all of which are known for their high performance.
+In our project, we have carefully considered these factors and selected the STM32F401RCT6 microcontroller from the STM32 variations.
+This microcontroller , which is known for it's high performance.

 The STM32F405 microcontroller stands out due to its potent ARM Cortex-M4 core, generous Flash and RAM resources, and efficient implementation of intricate algorithms for maze-solving and motion control.
 With up to 15 communication interfaces, two 12-bit DACs, three 12-bit ADCs, and ample EEPROM support, the STM32F405 offers a comprehensive set of features that align well with our project's requirements.